ringlej/ptxdist/doc/environment.rst

 toolchain builds code for i686 CPUs, whereas the target is i586.

-So in order to make things working consistently it is necessary that the runtime libc is identical with the libc the compiler was built against.
+So in order to make things working consistently it is necessary that the run-time libc is identical with the libc the compiler was built against.

 PTXdist doesn’t contain a pre-built binary toolchain.
 Remember that it’s not a distribution but a development tool.
 But it can be used to build a